Cray-HPE/sat/docs/man/sat.8.rst

         tokens.
 Overrides value set in config file.

 **--token-file** *token-file*
         Token file to use for authentication.
-The location is either an absolute or relative path of a file in or below the home or current directory.
+In order to share the token file between the host and container when sat is run in a container environment, the path should be either an absolute or relative path of a file in or below the home or current directory.
         Overrides value derived from other settings, or set in config file.

 **-h, --help**